Everything started with an online discussion for residents late last year.

 “The Lumo resident panel finds responsibility very important.
 In part, it also entails safety.
 The panel discussed many different safety-related matters and one highlighted aspect was knowing your neighbours.
 Living is safe when you know the people around you.
 That is why the next topic will be the development of community spirit in Lumo buildings,” Ilmakunnas says.

-And the Lumo resident panel certainly does not hold meetings for no reason: the meetings have already yielded many good, feasible ideas related to sorting instructions in waste disposal rooms and the bicycle sharing system, for instance.
+And the Lumo resident panel certainly does not hold meetings for no reason: the meetings have already yielded many good, feasible ideas related to sorting instructions in waste disposal rooms for instance.
 Later this year, the Lumo resident panel will meet to find new ideas for housing services.

 All in all, Ilmakunnas is very delighted about the active and enthusiastic Lumo resident panel.